alexUXUI/RsPack-Article/readme.md

 ## Developer Experience

-Between the detailed documentation, fast refresh of all project files, thoughtful defaults, helpful errors, and information dense messages, the immediate developer experience comes with all the trappings I would expect from any great tool, in any part of the industry.
+It's a broad category, but, between the detailed documentation, thoughtful defaults, helpful errors, and information dense messages, the immediate developer experience comes with all the trappings I would expect from any great tool, in any part of the industry.

 For example: for those familiar with the Rust development experience in terms of compiler feedback, I find many similarities in the RsPack experience.

 ## Development Server

-RsPack's development server provides more than just a fast, iterative development experience with HMR.
+RsPack's development server provides more than just a fast, iterative development experience with HMR and fast refresh of all project config files including the RsPack config file, tsconfig, and more.

-It also supports our real-world business needs for use cases like integration with backend services, and provides a way to proxy requests to our backend services, as well as out of the box support for HTTPS and SSL certificates.
+RsPack's development also supports our real-world business needs for use cases like integration with backend services, and provides a way to proxy requests to our backend services, as well as out of the box support for HTTPS and SSL certificate management.

 On top of that, the development server does not require its own express-like server or middleware for proxying, as it is already baked into the tool.
-Which, by now, you're hopefully thinking "of course it is, duh".
+Which, by now, you're hopefully thinking "of course it is, duh!".

-## Worlds most advanced support for Module Federation.
+## World's most advanced support for Module Federation

 Federation, which allows for both the sharing of code between applications at runtime *and* the runtime management of these shared modules, is a capability that is deeply engrained in RsPack's design.